alexeira/product-card/README.md

 ![Design preview for the Product preview card component coding challenge](./design/desktop-preview.jpg)

 ## Welcome! 👋
+This is the first Front End mentor challenge I did,

+It made me realize a lot of things, how some properties like **box-shadow** or **logical properties** really work.

 The solution was made with **HTML** and **CSS**.